-Hadrian's Wall was a rich and vibrant place.
+Hadrian’s Wall was a rich and vibrant place.
 It was a border, but it was also a place where borders were crossed.
-Here, soldiers and civilians from across Europe and North Africa met, traded and served together at the northern-western frontier of the Roman Empire.
-Many settled in this wild, foreign place across the sea and adopted local customs, worshipping native Gods even while preserving their own traditions.
+Here, soldiers and civilians from across Europe and North Africa met, traded and served together at the north-western frontier of the Roman Empire.
+Many settled in this wild, foreign place across the sea and adopted local customs, worshipping native gods even while preserving their own traditions.

 Peel back the layers of 400 years of Roman rule in Britain and explore how new communities evolved at the edge of Empire.